Why is prompting hard? Understanding prompts on binary sequence predictors: DETAILED DISCUSSIONS

 \paragraph{Interpreting prompts.}

 We have chosen to interpret rather simple semantics in binary sequences: the bias of a hypothetical coin, or actions and rewards in Bernoulli bandits.
-There are also simple symmetry in the prompts that would correspond roughly to synonyms or paraphrases of the same meaning.
+There are also symmetries in the prompts that would correspond roughly to synonyms or paraphrases of the same meaning.
 In real language models, however, the nature of the semantics may be quite different to a real-valued coin bias.
-Nonetheless, the simplicity of interpreting coin biases induces minimal subjectiveness, which may be an issue with interpreting natural languages.
+Nonetheless, the simplicity of interpreting coin biases induces minimal subjective biases, which may be an issue with interpreting natural languages.